popcron/builder/README.md

 "com.popcron.builder": "https://github.com/popcron/builder.git"
 ```

+Also make sure that a SharpZipLib.dll is present in your `Assets/Plugins` folder with editor only setting enabled.
+A copy of this library already compiled as a .dll is available [here](https://github.com/icsharpcode/SharpZipLib/releases/tag/0.86.0.518).

 ## Uploading to GitHub
 To set this up, go to `Popcron/Builder/Settings` menu.
 From here, add a new service with the `GitHub` type.
 - **Owner**: This the github owner name. (eg. https://github.com/popcron/rocket-jump its `popcron`)